kamu-data/kamu-cli/docs/install.md

 ### Linux
 Linux is our primary target environment.
 We don't have packages for various Linux flavors yet, but since the tool is just a simple binary it's very easy to get started:
 - Install `docker` using your distro's package manager (alternatively try [podman](#experimental-podman))
   - Make sure you can launch containers without `sudo` by following [official documentation](https://docs.docker.com/engine/install/linux-postinstall/)
 - Download the latest version of `kamu` from the GitHub release page
 - Unpack and, `chown +x` it
-- Link it into your preferred location on your `PATH`.
+- Link it into your preferred location on your `PATH`
 - Use `kamu init --pull-images` to pre-load all Docker images

 See also: